How to Make a Juicy Mango Pie

 Making Pies is Easy

-I think with pies, it is easy to get 'worked up' about them.
-By this I mean we can imagine that they are more difficult to make than they really are.
+People tend to get 'worked up' about making pies.
+By this I mean they believe pies are more difficult to make than they really are.
 Perhaps that is what those chefs who make a pretty penny on their 'how to books' want you to believe.
 Don't listen to them, pies are actually easy.

 You hear so many things about the perfect pie crust, and there are even a few special recipes to choose from.
 I too had trouble with mine tearing until someone suggested making it with oil, not with shortening.
 Now I make each one using this method.